websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/devops/sharepoint-integration/enabling-liferays-rest-connector-to-sharepoint.md

 ## Updating to the Latest Version

 Previously, the Liferay REST Connector to SharePoint was named Liferay Connector for SharePoint.
-If the older version of the application is installed on your Liferay Server, follow these steps to install the latest version.
+If the older version of the application is installed on your Liferay server, follow these steps to install the latest version.

 1. Download the [Liferay REST Connector to SharePoint](https://web.liferay.com/marketplace/-/mp/application/105406871) as an LPKG file via the Liferay Marketplace.

 1. Stop the Liferay DXP server.

-1. Navigate to the [`[LIFERAY_HOME]/osgi/marketplace`](../../../../installation-and-upgrades/reference/liferay-home.md) folder, and replace the old LPKG file with the new one.
+1. Navigate to the [`[LIFERAY_HOME]/osgi/marketplace`](../../../../installation-and-upgrades/reference/liferay-home.md) folder and replace the old LPKG file with the new one.

 1. Restart the Liferay DXP server.